Sue9104/web-manual/interface/user.md

 Description of summary table:

+> **[info] Since review is not assigned, all reviewers share same number in "Total" and have different "Completed".**
+>
+> Total: counts of all translated entries
+>
+> Completed: counts of qualified entries reviewed by you divide counts of all translatd entries

 ||Worker|Total|Completed|Not Finished|corresponding status in MyTask|
 |--|--|
 |Assignment|owner|total counts of project entries |percentage of assigned entries|counts of unassigned entries|Unassigned|